aurowallet/auro-wallet-browser-extension/README.md

-# MinaWallet-extension
+# Aura Wallet-extension

 Mina Protocol browser extension wallet.

 ### Introduction

-MinaWallet provide one-stop management for mina assets, convenient staking, and the private key is self-owned.
+Aura Wallet provide one-stop management for mina assets, convenient staking, and the private key is self-owned.

-MinaWallet is aiming to provide a more convenient entrance of the mina network.
+Aura Wallet is aiming to provide a more convenient entrance of the mina network.

 - Friendly UI.
 - Secure local accounts storage.